moshirfakhoury/edgetx-stickrecorder-luascript/README.md

 Dual stick visualization with labeled channels and clear navigation.
 - Model-Based Configuration:
 Uses a per-model config file to store switch assignments and settings, eliminating the need for EdgeTX global variables and simplifying setup.
+- **NEW V2 FEATURE** Optional Rescue switch can be configured and is displayed during playback

 **Installation:**